amaalyy/finance/README.md

 pip install -r requirements.txt
 ```

-Set up your PostgreSQL database and update the database settings in the Django settings.py file.
+Set up your MySQL database and update the database settings in the Django settings.py file.

 Apply database migrations:
 ```bash